hbmartin/comparison-serverless-cloud-sql-databases/README.md

 This document provides a comparison between hosted, serverless (no cost or management to spin down to zero) providers of SQL cloud databases.

-PlanetScale has been removed due to their user hostile pricing changes.
-Render has been removed since their free plan is disabled after 30 days.
-Tembo has been removed since their free plan is [disabled after 14 days](https://tembo.io/docs/product/cloud/free-trial).
+* PlanetScale has been removed due to their ending of free plans.
+* Render has been removed since their free plan is disabled after 30 days.
+* Tembo has been removed since their free plan is [disabled after 14 days](https://tembo.io/docs/product/cloud/free-trial).
+* Nhost has been removed since they sporadically shut down active projects.

 Please join our [discussions](https://github.com/hbmartin/comparison-serverless-cloud-sql-databases/discussions) or fix/update information by [editing this doc](https://github.com/hbmartin/comparison-serverless-cloud-sql-databases/edit/main/README.md)!